This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Are aphid eggs visible to the naked eye?

-You can spot aphid eggs with the naked eye, they’re usually tiny, pear-shaped, and laid on underside of leaves or stems, requiring close inspection to detect them accurately always.
+You can spot aphid eggs with the naked eye, but they’re tiny and well-hidden on the undersides of leaves.

 Can aphids survive extreme weather conditions?